 Typically the whole process of passing a Bill through both Houses of Parliament takes up about a year.
 However there are procedures in place that allow speeding up the legislative process.
 The emergency procedure for instance allows for a fast track passage of a Bill through both Houses.
-The procedure is reserved for emergencies like counter-terrorism legislation, legislation in response to economic collapse, urgent changes to criminal law and such.72 Under this procedure Emergency Bills in the past have gone through all its stages in a matter of days with little debate and scrutiny.73
+The procedure is reserved for emergencies like counter-terrorism legislation, legislation in response to economic collapse, urgent changes to criminal law and such.
+Under this procedure Emergency Bills in the past have gone through all its stages in a matter of days with little debate and scrutiny.

-The procedure for Money Bills - used to set the budget in the UK - also differs from the regular procedure and expedites the passage of the Bill through the Houses.74 Money Bills always start in the House of Commons and must receive Royal Assent (the final stamp of approval of a Bill that has passed through both Houses) no later than a month after being introduced in the House of Lords, even if the Lords has not passed them.
+The procedure for Money Bills - used to set the budget in the UK - also differs from the regular procedure and expedites the passage of the Bill through the Houses.
+Money Bills always start in the House of Commons and must receive Royal Assent (the final stamp of approval of a Bill that has passed through both Houses) no later than a month after being introduced in the House of Lords, even if the Lords has not passed them.
 The procedure cuts other corners as well.
-The Lords cannot amend Money Bills, there is no specialized budget committee and Private Members cannot initiate financial legislation.75
+The Lords cannot amend Money Bills, there is no specialized budget committee and Private Members cannot initiate financial legislation.
+The procedure cuts of the Bills of the Lords cannot initiate financial legislation.

-71 Section 2 of the Act also provides for two ways in which a general election can be held before the end of this five year period:
+&lt;sup>71 Section 2 of the Act also provides for two ways in which a general election can be held before the end of this five year period:

-[&]quot;- If the House of Commons resolves "That this House has no confidence in Her Majesty's Government", an early general election is held, unless the House of Commons resolves "That this House has confidence in Her Majesty's Government".
+&quot;- If the House of Commons resolves "That this House has no confidence in Her Majesty's Government", an early general election is held, unless the House of Commons resolves "That this House has confidence in Her Majesty's Government".
 This second resolution must be made within fourteen days of the first.